ckpdr/cookpad-hiring-primer-search-platform/README.md

 # Cookpad - Search Platform - Technical exercise primer

 This is a primer to prepare you for the Search Platform technical exercise.
 Please read through this repo before the date of your exercise.
-This will minimise the amount of set-up time you need to do.
+This will minimise the amount of time you need to spend setting up during the exercise.

 You can find instructions on setting up the exercise prerequisites [here](PREREQUISITES.md).